galaxyproject/training-material/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.md

 A plethora of different software solutions exists for each step.
 In this tutorial, we will show how to use the [ProteoWizard](http://proteowizard.sourceforge.net/) tool MSconvert and the [OpenMS](https://openms.de) tool [PeakPickerHiRes](http://ftp.mi.fu-berlin.de/pub/OpenMS/release-documentation/html/TOPP_PeakPickerHiRes.html) for step 1, and the [Compomics](https://compomics.com/) tools [SearchGUI](https://compomics.github.io/projects/searchgui.html) and [PeptideShaker](https://compomics.github.io/projects/peptide-shaker.html), for the steps 2-4.

 For an alternative ID pipeline using only tools provided by the [OpenMS software suite](https://openms.de), please consult [this tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-oms/tutorial.html).
-For using multiple search engines in OpenMS, consult [this tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-oms-consensus/tutorial.html).

 # Input data
 {:.no_toc}